J-PAL/MITx MicroMasters in Data, Economics, and Development Policy for Government of India Officials

 In order to gain access to any DEDP courses, you must create a new account on the MITx Online platform and re-enroll in the DEDP courses of your choice.

 Unfortunately, it is not possible to directly restore full access to DEDP courses that you previously had archived access to.
 When you enroll in a DEDP course on MITx Online, you will gain access to this semester of the courses' content as it is released, and once the semester closes, you will gain archived access to the course content, as you did previously on edX.
-Please note: 14.740x Foundations of Development Policy was not offered in the Fall 2021 DEDP semester—you will need to wait for the Summer 2021 DEDP semester to gain access to that course's material.

 All pre-existing information about your DEDP program and courses—including your Program Record, course scores, Proctored Exam scores, Course Certificates, and Program Credential—are stored on your MicroMasters Dashboard account and will remain available to you.
 If you have already completed one or more DEDP MicroMasters courses, you will be able to continue the program on the new platform.
 You will not lose what you have earned.